Alecrim/AlecrimAsyncKit/README.md

 ## Motivation
 To make things simpler and get rid of the “completionHandler pyramid of doom”.
 I must confess that one thing that I’d like to see in Swift is a better asynchronous task management than the `completionHandler:` way.
 Even that version 2 has brought several important and extremely well implemented features, this in particular was missing.

+The `async` and `await` was first implemented in **AlecrimFoundation** framework (a private **Alecrim** framework) with a few lines of code wrote in Swift 1.x.
+Then they were ported to its own framework and the source was opened as the features have evolved.

 ## Inspiration
 The `async`/`await` concept from .NET platform.
 Yes, I am a very happy OS X/iOS developer but the world is not and should not be limited to this and there are very good things there that we can bring to this side.

 The Session 226 of WWDC 2015 (“Advanced NSOperations”) that exemplified several interesting concepts using operations (but missed a simple way to pass data between them).

+### Branches and contribution

+- master - The production branch.
+Clone or fork this repository for the latest copy.
+- develop - The active development branch.
+[Pull requests](https://help.github.com/articles/creating-a-pull-request) should be directed to this branch.

+If you want to contribute, please feel free to fork the repository and send pull requests with your fixes, suggestions and additions. :-)

+The main areas the framework needs improvements:

+- Correct the README, code and examples for English mistakes;
+- Write code documentation;
+- Write unit tests;
+- Write more conditions and observers;
+- Replace some pieces of code with more "elegant" ones.

 ---